 About Street Lab

-We envision a city filled with public spaces that inspire, where all residents have safe, comfortable places to gather and connect right in the heart of their neighborhood.
+Street Lab is a nonprofit that works with NYC communities to activate and improve public space.
+We envision a city filled with public spaces that inspire, where people have places to gather and connect, right in the heart every neighborhood.
 We use a pop-up approach to make this vision a reality across New York City.
+We also send kits around the world to help other cities do the same.
+Pop up that brings New Yorkers together.
+450+ a year, all five boroughs

 Our Approach